andrewbx/irc/README.md

 # irc
-various irc code for clients and bots
+various irc code i wrote for clients and bots